RobinHeathcote/CV/README.md

-## Robin Heathcote
+## Robin Heathcote|rbnheathcote@gmail.com
 [Github](https://github.com/RobinHeathcote) | [LinkedIn](https://uk.linkedin.com/in/robinheathcote) | [Blog](https://medium.com/@robin.heathcote) | [Strava](https://www.strava.com/athletes/3358592) | [VSCO](http://vsco.co/robiino/images/1)

-Born in Sheffield, UK with a “lets try this and see what happens” sort of philosophy especially when it comes to problem solving.
-A believer in calm brings clarity much needed when my team and I capsized in a stormy Caribbean Sea, loosing equipment and were about to be washed into the shoreline rocks.
+An aspiring software craftsmen, with a “lets try this and see what happens” sort of philosophy especially when it comes to problem solving.
+I have always wanted to pick up a second language, so I learnt to code as it satisfies that thirst and also give me the infinite potential to create anything.

 Recently, I volunteered for a permaculture NGO in Zimbabwe as a media manager and project designer working with communities to set up projects towards capacity building and sustainability which is currently on hold as unfortunately it didn’t get funded before I ran out of money.

-Now, following my interests in tech and an unquenchable thirst for how things work, led me to code.
 As a fresh graduate and survivor of Makers Academy Remote code bootcamp, I’m now looking for a organisation to work for that I can add value to and learn from in the process.

 ## Skills

 #### Programming through self-learning, un-learning and quick pick-up

-My Makers Academy experience taught me that I am in control of my own learning, and don’t expect to be spoon-fed, always be aware of how and what you are learning and the importance of cementing understanding through practice and trial and error.
+My Makers Academy experience taught me that I am in control of my own learning.
+Through the intensive curriculum I learnt by overcoming obstacles, knowing how to articulate what is causing me to be stuck when asking for help and finding my own resources to solve my own problems.

-Through Makers Academy I have had 12 weeks experience of regular  pair programming, stand-ups and weekly retro’s.
-Through this I have become a firm believer in regular reflection in an aim to improve learning and progress.
+Through Makers Academy I have had 12 weeks experience of Agile methodologies and Extreme Programming practices such as: regular  pair programming, stand-ups and weekly retrospectives.
+Through this I have become a firm believer in regular reflection and feedback in an aim to improve learning and progress for myself and my team.

 ##### Programming examples